Adam-ly-captain/Python/README.md

 # Python
-the top of the tower have stars of the night
+The top of the tower have the stars of the night